DataIntellectTech/kdb-chronicle-queue/README.md

 ### 2. Check queue for new messages

-Once connected to the data source, use a Chronicle Queue Tailer to read the queue and check for new messages of the configured "type".
+Once connected to the data source, use a Chronicle Queue Tailer to read the queue and check for new messages of the configured "type" (adapter.messageType).
-The tailer should be named, based on configuration in an external properties file.
+The tailer should be named, based on configuration in an external properties file (adapter.tailerName).
 The tailer should read forward from the last message read when re-started.
+When there are no messages to read, the adapter should stop for a configurable period of time (adapter.waitTime.whenNoMsgs).

 	adapter.tailerName=quoteTailer
 	adapter.messageType=quote
+	adapter.waitTime.whenNoMsgs=10000

 ### 3. Read message data ( -> chronicle obj)